Offline Traces Anlaysis

 • C-weighting (dB(C)): C-weighting is used to measure the overall sound pressure level without any frequency weighting.
 It includes the entire audible frequency range and does not attenuate any specific frequencies.
 C-weighted measurements are commonly employed in situations where a flat frequency response is desired or when assessing high-level noise sources, such as loudspeakers or industrial machinery.

-• D-weighting(dB(D)): D Weighting is used to measure sound pressure levels with a frequency weighting that is specifically designed to reflect the human ear’s sensitivity to loud noises, particularly in the presence of high-level aircraft noise.
+• D-weighting(dB(D)): D-weighting is used to measure sound pressure levels with a frequency weighting that is specifically designed to reflect the human ear’s sensitivity to loud noises, particularly in the presence of high-level aircraft noise.
 Unlike C-weighting, D-weighting emphasizes certain frequency ranges to better correlate with the subjective perception of aircraft noise.

-Weighting feature is used to adjust measurements to better align with the perceived loudness by human listeners.
+The weighting feature is used to adjust measurements to better align with the perceived loudness by human listeners.

 When you select the “Trace Settings” option in the Traces toolbar, a new window will open, allowing you to choose the desired Weighting (Flat/Unweighted, A, B, C, and D).